 How to properly dispose of an old laptop

-How to destroy a laptop hard drive
+Destroying a laptop’s hard drive

-When disposing of an old laptop hard drive you should wipe the contents of the drive using dedicated formatting software, and use techniques to properly scrap it so it’s unsalvageable.
+As we’ve outlined in our guide on how to dispose of a laptop securely, when disposing of an old laptop hard drive you should wipe the contents of the drive using dedicated formatting software, and use techniques to properly scrap it so it’s unsalvageable.

 How to get money for your old laptop